Policies and Procedures for LARGE GROUP EVENTS

 - Lists Centre Region Parks & Recreation and the owning municipality as additional insureds on the general liability

-The minimum coverage amount that is required by CRPR may be increased pending the event.
+The minimum coverage amount that is required by CRPR may be increased pending the event or an addtional rider may be requested.
 Food service

 operations may require additional insurance coverage, (as well as meeting the requirements of the municipal health